On Atomic Registers and Randomized Consensus in M&M Systems: Model outline

 \subsection{Atomic SWMR registers}

-A SWMR register $R$ shared by a set $S$ of processes is a register that can be written (sequentially) by exactly one process $w \in S$ and can be read by all processes in $S$; we say that $w$ is the \emph{writer} of $R$~\cite{Lam86}.
+A register $R$ is \emph{atomic} if its read and write operations are \emph{instantaneous} (i.e., indivisible); each read must return the value of the last write that precedes it, or the initial value of $R$ if no such write exists.
+A SWMR register $R$ is \emph{shared by a set $S \subseteq \Pi$ of processes} if it can be written (sequentially) by exactly one process $w \in S$ and can be read by all processes~in~$S$; we say that $w$ is the \emph{writer} of $R$~\cite{Lam86}.

-To define an \emph{atomic} SWMR register, we first informally define what it means for a (read or write) operation to precede another operation, and for two operations to be concurrent (precise definitions are given in~\cite{Lam86}).
-We say that an operation $o$ \emph{precedes} another operation $o'$ if and only if $o$ completes before $o'$ starts.
-A write operation \emph{$o$ immediately precedes a read operation $r$} if and only if $o$ precedes $r$, and there is no write operation $o'$ such that $o$ precedes $o'$ and $o'$ precedes $r$.
-Operations $o$ and $o'$ are \emph{concurrent} if and only if $o$ does not precede $o'$ and $o'$ does not precede $o$.